Pauan/blender-bake-scene/README.md

    This is affected by changing the `Alpha` socket on the `Principled BSDF` node, and it is also affected by the `Blend Mode` settings (`Opaque`, `Alpha Clip`, `Alpha Hashed`, and `Alpha Blend`).

-* `AO` bakes an ambient occlusion texture, with white meaning no occlusion, and black meaning full occlusion.
+* `AO` bakes an ambient occlusion texture, white meaning no occlusion, and black meaning full occlusion.

    Ambient occlusion means how close an object is to another object.
 It is used to add in fake shadows.

-* `Curvature` bakes a curvature texture, mid gray means no curvature, white means curving outwards (convex) and black means curving inwards (concave).
+* `Curvature` bakes a curvature map, gray means no curvature, white means curving outwards (convex) and black means curving inwards (concave).

-   This is normally used to add extra detail to the edges of models (scratches, scuffs, or dirt).
+   This is often used to add extra detail to the edges of models (scratches, scuffs, or dirt).

 * `Normal` bakes a normal map.
 This is affected by the `Normal` socket on the `Principled BSDF` node.

    This is the most important texture, because it contains all the shapes and details of the model.

 * `Height` bakes a height map.
-Mid gray means the geometry is at the center (`0z`), white means positive `z`, and black means negative `z`.
+Gray means the geometry is at the center (`0z`), white means positive `+z`, and black means negative `-z`.

    This can be used to create parallax effects to add extra depth, or to create bump maps.

-   By default it calculates the min/max bounds automatically based on the vertexes in your scene.
-But you can instead choose `Manual` mode and then manually change the min/max bounds.
+   By default it calculates the max bounds automatically based on the vertexes in your scene.
+But you can instead choose `Manual` mode and then manually change the max bounds.

-* `Color` bakes the `Base Color` socket on the `Principled BSDF` node.
+* `Color` bakes the `Base Color` socket of the `Principled BSDF` node.

-* `Emission` bakes the `Emission` socket on the `Principled BSDF` node.
+* `Emission` bakes the `Emission` socket of the `Principled BSDF` node.

-* `Metallic` bakes the `Metallic` socket on the `Principled BSDF` node.
+* `Metallic` bakes the `Metallic` socket of the `Principled BSDF` node.

-* `Roughness` bakes the `Roughness` socket on the `Principled BSDF` node.
+* `Roughness` bakes the `Roughness` socket of the `Principled BSDF` node.

 * `Object Random` bakes a black-and-white texture where every object is given a random grayscale color.